ksqsf/game/README.md

 ## What is this, exactly?

-Currently, this repo contains a shabby game development framework.
-I believe it's capable of doing very tiny and stupid games.
-Later I'll post one or two games in this framework as a proof.
+Currently, this repo contains a shabby game development framework and a shabby game using it.

 ## Maze Game （妹子游戏（划掉
 This is a traditional maze game, in which you use your mouse to guide yourself to leave a maze.